Krystof2so/NeoEasyVim/README.md

 nvim
 ```

-**Lazy.nvim** will automatically install the plugins on first launch.
+**Lazy.nvim** will automatically install the plugins on the first launch.

 ---

-## Project philosophy
+## Project Philosophy

 - 📦 **One plugin = one file**
-- 🧠 **Readability first**
+- 🧠 **Readability**
 - 🧪 **No black boxes**
 - 🧩 **Incremental extension**

-This configuration is intended as a **personal working base**, but is structured enough to serve as a reference or a starting point for others.
+This configuration is designed as a **personal workbase**, but structured enough to serve as a reference or starting point.

-My goal is to keep an organization and configuration that are as simple to use and as modular as possible.
-One feature = one file — nothing more basic than that.
+My goal is to maintain an organization and configuration that is as simple and modular as possible.
+One specificity = one file... nothing more basic.

-Comments inside the configuration files are written entirely in French (sorry, English speakers).
-This choice is deliberate: **Neovim is still poorly documented in French**, and many existing configurations tend to feel opaque or esoteric.
+The comments inserted in each file are entirely in French (sorry to English speakers), because I find that **Neovim** is generally poorly documented in French (or even esoteric configurations).

 ---

-## Planned evolutions
+## Planned Evolutions

-- Progressive addition of plugins (UI, DAP, testing, refactoring…)
+- Gradual addition of plugins (UI, DAP, tests, refactoring...)
-- Improved LSP integrations (overrides)
+- Improvement of LSP integrations (layers)
-- And whatever ideas come next, as long as they remain faithful to the project philosophy
+- And anything else that comes to mind, while staying true to the project philosophy

 ---